sheosi/lily/README.md

 Lily is written in Rust + Python.

+## Building:

+### Dependencies:

+Dependencies needed at compile time and runtime:
+- libpocketsphinx-dev
+- (also needs sphinxad, but is the same pacakge on debina)
+- python3-all-dev
+- libespeak-ng-dev
+- libopus-dev

+Python dependencies (needed for runtime):
+- snips-nlu
+- fluent.runtime

+Install english module for NLU: sudo snips-nlu download en

+Install spanish module for NLU: sudo snips-nlu download es

+### Build process:
+Once you hace at least the compile time dependencies you can compile lily, you'll need rust and cargo for this.

+`cargo build`

 ## Lily vs other assistants

 ### Vs Alexa (or Google Home, Siri ...)